Silky sifaka: Description

-The silky sifaka is one of the larger sifaka species, with a head-body length of 48–54 cm, a tail length of 45–51 cm, a total length of 93–105 cm, and a weight of 5–6.5 kg.
+The silky sifaka is one of the largest sifaka species, with a head-body length of 48–54 cm, a tail length of 45–51 cm, a total length of 93–105 cm, and a weight of 5–6.5 kg.
 As its common English name suggests, its long, white fur has a silky texture.
 Not all individuals are completely white: some have silver-gray or black tints on the crown, back, and limbs.
 The base of the tail ("pygal region") can be yellow.
 The ears and face are hairless, and the skin may be a mix of pink and black, completely black, or completely pink.
 The tips of the ears protrude slightly above the fur on the rest of the head.
 Its eyes have a deep orange-red coloration.
 Its appearance is distinctive, and since no other sifakas share its range, it is not easily confused with other lemur species.

 While it is difficult to distinguish adult males and females in other eastern rainforest sifakas, such as Perrier's sifaka and Milne-Edwards' sifaka, gender in the silky sifaka is easily discerned due to differences in fur coloration of the upper chest.
 Females have white fur, while males have a large brown patch of fur that results from scent marking with a gland on the chest and throat (the sternal gular gland).
 During mating season, the size of the "chest patch" increases to cover both the chest and abdomen as a result of increased scent marking.